15 of the Best Beaches in Cornwall

 11. East Looe Beach

-At low tide, there is a sloping expanse of pristine sand leading down to the sea, which is generally considered safe for swimming.
+At low tide, a sloping expanse of pristine sand leads down to the sea, which is generally considered safe for swimming.

-Pentewan Sands is a heavenly stretch of almost white sandy beach, located between St Austell and the picturesque fishing village of Mevagissey.
+Pentewan Sands is a heavenly stretch of almost white sandy beach between St Austell and the picturesque fishing village of Mevagissey.

-The beach is privately owned, looked after with lots of facilities, and best of all, open to the public.
+The beach is privately owned, looked after with many facilities, and, best of all, open to the public.

 A sheltered, family beach, St Pentewan is ideal for swimming and water sports.
-Dinghies and canoes can be hired from the Holiday Park, which also allows public access to its facilities.
+Dinghies and canoes can be hired from the Holiday Park, allowing public access to its facilities.

 Myths and Legends